The gardener’s guide to savory calamint

 One in an occasional series of guides on growing popular plants.
-Other guides include peony, redbud, azalea, elephant ear, coleus, lantana and coneflower.
+Other guides include lenten rose, peony, redbud, azalea, elephant ear, coleus, lantana, coneflower and rudbeckia.

 The savory calamint is an attractive, compact and aromatic hardy perennial that would be welcome at any time but is especially valued for its display in the hottest weeks of the year.
 It begins its long period of bloom in early July — a time when many perennials flag or decline because of the heat — and continues to flower into the fall.
 The calamint produces plumelike stalks covered in tiny white or lavender-blue flowers that just keep coming for months.
 When brushed against or crushed, the leaves emit a pleasant mint aroma.